 Unit 2 – Developing Skills and Techniques for Live Performance

 Learners explore technical performance skills with a focus on developing skills and techniques in at least two performance styles

 Learners explore and integrate creative, physical and vocal skills and techniques, working collaboratively to create a performance in response to a given stimulus.

 Unit 12 – Contemporary Dance Technique

 Learners develop their knowledge, skills and techniques with an emphasis on practical development, application and performance skills.

-Throughout the 2 years, there will be many opportunities for school trips to watch live performances in theatres.
-In addition to theatre trips, students have the opportunity to be part of an Academy and a Company, who perform in competitions and mass movement dance performances at various venues across England.
+There are opportunities for school trips to watch live performances in theatres.
+In addition to theatre trips, students have the opportunity to be part of a Dance Academy and a competition team performing in competitions and mass movement dance performances at various venues across England.

-Dance is studied at University and the BTEC Level 3 course is excellent preparation for those wishing to continue their studies in Dance at degree level, or at Dance colleges.
-This course provides students with the practical and written skills relevant to degree writing and skills relevant for life.
-These skills are transferable to so many different professional areas.
-Careers that studying Dance can lead to are performer, choreographer, teacher, arts administration, fitness instructor, dance photographer/videographer, costume/clothing designer, physical therapist or dance medicine specialist, to name a few.
+Dance is studied at University and the BTEC Level 3 course is excellent preparation for those wishing to continue their studies in Dance/Performing Arts at degree level, or at Dance/Performing Arts colleges.
+Careers include performer, choreographer, teacher, arts administrator, fitness instructor, dance photographer/videographer, costume/clothing designer, physical therapist and dance medicine specialist.